g3tsyst3m/g3tsyst3m.github.io/_posts/2024-10-16-Creative UAC Bypass Methods for the Modern Era.md

 🔒 Bonus Content for Subscribers (Using PEB Masquerading to elevate our cmd.exe using CMSTPLUA COM object UAC Bypass!)
 -

-> Description
-> This supplements the COM Object UAC bypass method we learned about today with the PEB masquerading technique.
+> Description: This supplements the COM Object UAC bypass method we learned about today with the PEB masquerading technique.
 This time, no DLL injection will be required and we make our process look like it's running as explorer.exe

 🗒️ [Access Code Here](https://ko-fi.com/s/1d5e78a48a) 🗒️